 - 3.a) How does the school/setting evaluate the effectiveness of its provision for pupils with special educational needs?

-In addition to monitoring done by class teachers, the SENCO also evaluates the effectiveness of each intervention for every child.
-Each term, the SENCO monitors the progress made by children the children on the SEND register and the children in the vulnerbale group category, by comparing their progress and attainment to their year group expectations.
+In addition to monitoring done by class teachers, the SENCO also evaluates the progress and attainment of each child on the SEND register.
+Each term, the SENCO monitors the progress made by children the children on the SEND register by comparing their progress and attainment to their year group expectations.
 If it is found that an intervention has not had the desired outcome, then alternative intervention will be provided.
 At the end of every year the head teacher does an annual consultation with both parents and children.
 Issues surrounding SEND in school are part of this questionnaire - parents and carers are asked what we do well and what they would like to see improve.
 Staff at the school then strive to meet the needs of the parents and children who have raised areas of development.
 The local offer statement is reviewed annually.

 - 3.b) How will both the school/setting and I know how my child/young person is doing and how will the school/setting help me to support their learning?

 We work closely with all parents to support the learning of every child in our school.
 Where a child has significant special educational needs we provide parents with a provision map, which sets out a child’s current targets and the targeted support that has been put in place either in small groups or 1:1.
 Provision maps enable the parents to feel confident that their child’s needs are being met.
 This allows the school to manage our available teaching assistant time equitably.
 Parents of children with significant special educational needs are also offered termly meetings with the SENCO, class teacher and outside agencies if applicable to discuss their child’s progress.
 We are a listening school and so we use the principles from Achievement for All to ensure that our structured conversations enable parents to have a voice in planning the most suitable range of interventions for their child.